bhoriuchi/bookshelf-factory/README.md

 bookshelf-factory is a tool that extends the knex-schemer schema definition format to produce an object containing models for each table defined.
 Using this tool you can define relationships between models as well as views for specific data.
 The tool also takes care of withRelated for you and provides a custom getResources function that allows you to combine all of the functionality into 1 function while still allowing you to use knex query functions

 # Whats New?
+* ??/??/2015
+  * added the ability to specify an array of properties to use as a view filter
 * 6/26/2015
   * Realized that chaining the view and other functions would be better than passing them as arguments, so the getResources function now only takes the parameters you would normally pass to the bookshelf.js fetch functions
   * added chainable view() function